PucamayoProspective for: Gold/Silver

 • The majority of the drill holes successfully intersected the quartz-carbonate veins surrounded on the hangingwall and footwall by silicification with quartz-sulphide veinlets.

-The East Zone is located 8km northeast of the West Zone, and is characterized by an erosion window which has partially exposed a high sulphidation epithermal system with disseminated precious metals mineralization covering an area approximately 1.2 km long by 200m to 700m in width and a surrounding series of at least seven epithermal quartz veins.
+The East Zone is characterized by an erosion window which has partially exposed a high sulphidation epithermal system with disseminated precious metals mineralization covering an area approximately 1.2 km long by 200m to 700m in width and a surrounding series of at least seven epithermal quartz veins.
 The East Zone remains open in all directions.
 Part of this target is comprised of a quartz vein stockwork and hydrothermal breccias with vuggy silica and silicified fissures or ledges with pervasive disseminated secondary iron oxides.
 The hydrothermal breccias are exposed in outcrop over an area of 350m by 100m and continue below recent glacial fluvial sediments.
 A total of 119 chip and channel samples were collected over the East Zone and results range from negligible to a high of 0.96 g/t gold and 554 g/t silver.
 Channel samples within the breccias returned values of up to 0.95 g/t Au and 343 g/t Ag over 5m, 0.93 g/t Au and 394 g/t Ag over 5m, and 0.53 g/t Au and 216 g/t Ag over 4m.
 A 1m channel sample across one of the banded quartz-carbonate veins returned 0.36 g/t Au, 554 g/t Ag, 1.40% Cu, 29.20% Pb and 21.20% Zn.